 Most of the indoor practices will be held at the Hayes Ice Arena in Apple Valley or at the Apple Valley Sports Arena (AVSA) attached to Apple Valley High School.
 Occasionally we need to travel to Eagan Civic Arena or Burnsville Ice Arena when ice is not available at our usual rinks.

 4) What is the cost of mite hockey?

 Mite hockey costs are kept as low as possible so young players can try hockey to see if they like it.
-The registration fee is $145 for returning mites (prior to early registration deadline).
+The registration fee for returning mites (prior to early registration deadline) is posted on our website prior to the season and is based on grade level.
 All players must register with USA Hockey before registering with EHVA.
-The USA Hockey fees are $50 or FREE depending on birth date.
+The USA Hockey fees are generally $50 or FREE depending on birth date.
 First year mites receive a free equipment package that includes most items except for skates, stick, and mouth guard (see itemized list handout).

 5) Do the boys and girls play together?